-In order to avoid situations whereby the performance of a derivative would be compromised, ISDA has developed a Benchmarks Supplement, (including various product-specific Annexes)which includes various fall-backs to deal with permanent IBOR discontinuance or benchmark regulatory non-compliance (where these events are not already addressed in the relevant Definitions booklet).
-Work is ongoing in relation to supplement the ISDA 2006 definition which, when the relevant supplement is published, will apply priority fall-backs in relation to certain designated IBORs on the occurrence of an “index cessation event”.
-This is designed to ensure that, where a specific IBOR is intended to transition in an orderly manner to a specified RFR, the transition occurs as intended.
+In order to avoid situations whereby the performance of a derivative would be compromised, ISDA has developed a Benchmarks Supplement (including various product-specific Annexes), with a primary aim of addressing the requirements of the EU Benchmarks Regulation.
+The Benchmarks Supplement includes various fall-backs to deal with permanent IBOR discontinuance or benchmark regulatory non-compliance (where these events are not already addressed in the relevant Definitions booklet).

 The Benchmarks Supplement provides for a waterfall of fall-backs that could apply on a permanent cessation of (or regulatory non-compliance with respect to) an IBOR, which may include:

 - The application of a priority fall-back if one is included in the relevant ISDA definitions booklet for that benchmark

 - The parties agreeing on the modifications to be made to the affected transaction to account for the permanent cessation of that benchmark

 - The parties pre-agreeing that a certain replacement benchmark will apply

 - The parties agreeing that a replacement benchmark that has been nominated by a relevant central bank or supervisory body will apply; or

 - The selection by the Calculation Agent (subject to various controls, checks and balances) of an alternative benchmark.